 During the first week of May, I said goodbye to my Beautyblender.
 A week later, I gave up my blush brush.
 And a week after that, I sidelined my foundation brush.
 Slowly, all of my makeup brushes found their way to the forgotten toy bin.

 Admittedly, I am being a little dramatic here, but for a makeup junkie who has used a foundation brush since she was 13, this was a big deal.
-You don’t just give up on the tools that help you attain your (perceived) best self every single day.
+You do not just give up on the tools that help you attain your (perceived) best self every single day.
 But I was on a mission.

-And no, this wasn’t your standard detox (or even your scalp detox), I was committed to a makeup brush detox.
+And no, this was not your standard detox (or even your scalp detox), I was committed to a makeup brush detox.
 I had determined that, aside from a skincare routine and continued medication, this was my best bet at starting with a clean slate for my face because I was using a lot of product — and a lot of brushes.
 A foundation brush.
 A concealer brush.
 A blush brush.
 A highlighter brush.
 Two contour brushes.
 A Beautyblender.
 Four to five eyeshadow brushes.
 A bronzer brush.
 And, finally, a powder brush.
-Now, I am sure that for some this won’t seem like a lot.
+Now, I am sure that for some this will not seem like a lot.
 And for others, this just blew your mind.
-But for me, it has been status quo for over 13 years.
+But for me, it has been the status quo for over 13 years.

 And I am not sure why, exactly.
 Over the years — and countless makeup counters — I have slowly picked up tricks, tips and, you guessed it, brushes.
-I typically take the word of the salesperson as fact, when in actuality, I don’t really need a brush for every product that touches my face.
+I typically take the word of the salesperson as fact, when in actuality, I do not really need a brush for every product that touches my face.
 In fact, makeup artists are well-known for stating that the best method of applying foundation is with your fingers — it gives fuller, even coverage and you can warm the product up before applying.

 So, why was it so hard for me to let go?
 Perhaps, because I associated the brushes with doing the most (and I am not very good at doing the least).
 Or, my obsession with perfection kicked in, a small inner voice whispering that the brush is the only way.